Which?: History and background

 Which? continued campaigning on consumer safety issues, with its car safety test results strengthening calls to legislate car manufacturers to fit seat belts in all new cars, helping to make it compulsory to Clunk Click Every Trip in 1983.
 In 1992, Which? launched another satellite publication, this one aimed at youngsters aged 11–15, called Check It Out!, but it failed to take off and closed in June 1994.
-In 1995 testing facilities were moved to Milton Keynes where they remained until 2002, when the majority of the Which? testing activities were contracted out.
+In 1995, testing facilities were moved to Milton Keynes where they remained until 2002, when the majority of the Which? testing activities were contracted out.
 Which?
 Online, the first incarnation of the Which? website, was launched in 1996 which incorporated its own ISP, email and content in addition to the Which Online Forum - an area accessible to members which offered unfettered access to members of the senior management within Which? including the Directors.

 The trading organisation was rebranded as Which? in 2004 and this is the brand promoted to the general public.
 However the charity the Consumers' Association continues to own Which?
-Ltd and retains its own name.
+Limited and retains its own name.

 Following the deregulation of the gas and electricity industry, Which? launched a free online energy comparison service called Switch with Which? in 2005, to compare energy tariffs.
 The service was awarded Energywatch Confidence Code accreditation in 2006.

-In the 2010 Superbrands index, Which? ranked fifth in the "Media — Newspapers and Magazines" category and 256th overall.
+As a predominantly print media publication, Which? has also seen declining print sales and subscriber numbers in the 21st century.
+To offset this, Which? has expanded its online presence both in terms of paywalled website content and freely accessible newsletters as a tool to reach new audiences.
+Which? also partners with trusted providers such as Octopus Energy in order to offer exclusive deals to subscribers.

+Which? also increased its campaigning, successfully advocating for auto-compensation for consumers who receive poor broadband speeds, an independent Rail Ombudsman, fines for nuisance calls, and protecting free ATMs.

+In December 2023, Press Gazette ranked Which?
+18th in their list of the world’s most subscribed to paywalled news publications.

 Product testing

-Which? carries out systematic testing of consumer products and financial services, the results of which are published in reports in Which? magazine and on the Which? website.
+Which? carries out systematic testing of consumer products and financial services, the results of which are published in reports in Which? magazine and on the Which? website and app.
 Tests are carried out on goods, services, and suppliers.
 Testing covers reliability, performance, safety, energy efficiency and value-for-money, as relevant in different cases.
 Top-rated products are awarded the Which?
 'Best Buy' status logo, an accreditation recognised by industry and consumers.
 Which? first used the phrase in its second magazine edition in 1958, to describe Boots 365 talcum powder.
 Conversely, the worst-performing products are labelled 'Don't Buys'.
+Which? also awards ‘Great Value’ endorsements for highly rated cheaper choices and ‘Eco Buys’ for products that have the least environmental impact.